 To help more UK clients access commercial composting, in 2017 we launched our own composting collection service, Close the Loop.
 We collect clients’ used Vegware and food waste for commercial composting.
 In under 12 weeks catering ‘waste’ turns to high-grade compost that helps feed future crops.
 Our collection service is competitively priced and completely flexible with no contract tie-ins and the option to rearrange at short notice.
-Close the Loop is currently available in two UK regions: Most of Scotland and the Bristol & Gloucestershire region, with further expansion in development.
+Close the Loop is currently available in Most of Scotland, with further expansion in development.

 Susan Paton - Café Manager, Dynamic Earth